NewsfeedThe Big Picture

 In an interview with The 74, study co-author Stephen Ross, a professor of economics at UConn, called all the effects “really striking” but focused particularly on the boost to test scores.

 “That improvement means you can take a kid who has a certain set of interests and get them into a school that’s going to fulfill those interests,” he said.
 “And the increased academic engagement that’s created because of those interests means that they’re not just going to do better at becoming a plumber or becoming an HVAC specialist, but they’re also going to accumulate the general skills that people need to succeed in the labor market in the long run.
 That’s really, really important, and not something that’s captured in many CTE studies.”

 The study leaves unanswered the question of why men, but not women, enjoy substantial positive effects from career training.
-Though the researchers offer no explanations, a hint may lie in the varying CTE disciplines preferred by boys versus girls students: Female CTHSS students often selected into programs focused on guest services, early childhood care, and cosmetology, while males favored specialties like plumbing, HVAC, and welding — which could lead them to excel in those highly skilled, and highly compensated, specializations.
+Though the researchers offer no explanations, a hint may lie in the varying CTE disciplines preferred by boys versus girls: Female CTHSS students often selected programs focused on guest services, early childhood care and cosmetology, while males favored specialties like plumbing, HVAC and welding — which could lead them to excel in those highly skilled, and highly compensated, specializations.